Aquarius for 2025

 - Funnel intake mechanism

-- Arm on 3 stage elevator capable of placing coral on all levels
+- Arm on 3 stage elevator capable of placing Coral on all levels

 Scoring/Climbing